Submission Details

 Professional Development Components & Requirements

 Professional development sessions provide our attendees with guidance and training in beyond-the-bench skills.
 Support your intended audience by developing professional skills to help them refine their career choices and/or make successful transitions.
-Deadline to submit this type of proposal is March 28, 2025 at 11:59pm PT.

 Format and Requirements: